akeneo/pim-community-dev/components/supplier-portal-retailer/docs/code-review-checklist.md

 ## Software Design

-- Is the overall code well thought?
+- Is the overall code well thought out?
 - Are the namespaces of the new classes correct?
 Is the hexagonal architecture respected?
 - Are the names of the new classes explicit?
 - Is the service declaration made from an interface in the `domain`?